 by Kelsey Betancourt, Brooklyn Pruitt

 Vegan interior design is about creating a happy and healthy space that respects the lives of people and animals alike, and it’s no surprise it’s caught the attention of the creative thinkers in Hollywood.
-Known for their activism and progressive ideas, it was only natural for starlets and screenwriters alike to gravitate toward vegan interior design.
-Sarah Barnard explains, “It’s a common misconception that a demand for vegan interior design has been a recent phenomenon, but in my experience, environmentally responsible living has been a consistent interest in the industry.”
+Known for their activism and progressive ideas, starlets and screenwriters alike to gravitate toward vegan interior design.
+Sarah Barnard explains, “It’s a common misconception that demand for vegan interior design has been a recent phenomenon, but in my experience, environmentally responsible living has been a consistent interest in the industry.”
 When it comes to Hollywood personalities, Barnard adds, “My clients are the 1% with a conscience.
 They’ve always been interested in healthy home design stemming from a love for animals.”

-Silicon Valley start-ups have been exploring using mycelium, or mushroom spores, to grow durable leather products, and the humble silk worm is beginning to play second fiddle to luxurious banana silk fabrics.
+Silicon Valley start-ups have been exploring using mycelium, or mushroom spores, to grow durable leather products, and the small silkworm is beginning to play second fiddle to luxurious banana silk fabrics.
 In a world quickly shifting toward a more sustainable future, Barnard analyzed it as such; “This is a growing pattern.
 It makes perfect sense: a happy, healthy, vegan home contributes to the ease and enjoyment of one’s life.
 This is a natural progression for people who care about animals, their health, and environmental responsibility.
 As an interior designer, I create spaces that help my clients express their values and passions.
 As more people embrace their connection to nature, interior designers will have more opportunities to push the envelope and create breathtaking, innovative vegan homes.”

 If you are considering going green, contact a knowledgeable interior designer to get started!
-For every conscious choice we make, the planet thanks us for our consideration.
+For every conscious choice, we make, the planet thanks us for our consideration.